hanzoai/ROCm/docs/benchmark-docker/training-megatron-lm-llama-3.rst

 - Some models and configurations may trigger a "Memory Access Fault" error.
   Updates to improve stability are planned for upcoming releases.

-- A regression related to Composable Kernel (CK) has been identified as a potential source of errors in certain cases.
-This issue will be resolved in a future release.
+- A regression related to Composable Kernel (CK) may cause errors in certain cases.
+A fix is planned for an upcoming release.